Most Probable KAM Tori in Stochastic Hamiltonian Systems: Introduction

+\end{remark} \begin{remark} In the original integrable system $\eqref{1.2}$, the invariant tori with frequency vectors satisfying the $(\alpha,\tau)$-Diophantine condition persist, in the sense of most probable, under both deterministic and stochastic perturbations, albeit with slight deformation.
+More specifically, the solution of the stochastic Hamiltonian system is a stochastic process corresponding to infinitely many possible sample paths.
+Although each individual sample path may deviate from the torus, the most probable sample path remains on a slightly deformed torus.
+This conclusion acknowledges that noise may, in principle, disrupt the deterministic torus structure, while also revealing that the dominant dynamical behavior continues, in a probabilistic sense, to follow the original geometric configuration. \end{remark}

-The structure of this paper is as follows: In Section 2, we review some basic definitions of spaces and norms, introduce the concept of the Onsager-Machlup functional, and present several key technical lemmas.
+The structure of this paper is as follows: In Section 2, we review the basic definitions of the relevant function spaces and norms, introduce the concepts of the Onsager-Machlup functional and large deviation theory, present a general deterministic version of the KAM theorem, and provide several key technical lemmas.
 In Section 3, we derive the Onsager-Machlup functional for stochastic Hamiltonian systems.
 In Section 4, we prove that the most probable path of a stochastic Hamiltonian system corresponds to the stable solution of its associated deterministic Hamiltonian system.
 A specific example of a one-dimensional stochastic harmonic oscillator is provided to illustrate our results.
 In Section 5, we derive the large deviation principle for stochastic Hamiltonian systems.
-Finally, in Section 6, we extend the preceding results to the case of nearly integrable stochastic Hamiltonian systems, proving a stochastic version of the KAM theory and providing specific examples to illustrate our findings.
+Finally, in Section 6, we extend the preceding results to the case of nearly integrable stochastic Hamiltonian systems, thereby completing the proof of Theorem \ref{T6.1} and illustrating our findings with an explicit example.